What is data loss?

 It is important to note that each case has its own particularities, which is why a data recovery company becomes so important.
-It has the necessary expertise to proceed in the proper way and thus do everything possible to recover lost data and files.
+It has the necessary experience to do everything possible to recover lost data and files.

 Which devices allow you to recover deleted, corrupted or encrypted data and files?